curl/everything-curl/usingcurl/tls/sslkeylogfile.md

 ## Restrictions

-The support for `SSLKEYLOGFILE` requires that (lib)was built with a TLS backend that supports this feature.
+The support for `SSLKEYLOGFILE` requires that curl was built with a TLS backend that supports this feature.
 The backends that support SSLKEYLOGFILE
 are: OpenSSL, libressl, BoringSSL, GnuTLS, NSS and wolfSSL.